kamil-kw/BeBike/README.md

 # **4.12.
 Login Page**(#loginPage)

--	A login form that requires the user to enter the email address and password that they used when signing up to the site.
+-	Registered user would need to enter the email address and password that they used when signing up to the site.

 -	The user can only log in once they have activated their account via an email received after signing up.

--	A message to prompt the user that if an account has not been created they can click the signup hyperlink to be redirected to the signup page.
+-	A message to prompt the user that if an account has not been created, they can click the signup hyperlink to be redirected to the signup page.

--	If the user enters in the wrong credentials, a message is displayed to the user.
+-	If the user enters in the wrong credentials, an error message is displayed to the user.

 -	Once the user has successfully logged in, they will be redirected to the home page.
 A success message will show to confirm the login has been successful.